MorvenCui1/x86-CPU-Emulator/README.md

-CPU emulator in Python and C++ for x86 instruction set
+CPU emulator for x86 instruction set.
+Programmed in Python for easier understanding and programmed in C++ for efficiency.